 Fun fact(s): Pink oyster mushrooms are a variety of edible oyster mushroom species, known for their delicate pink hue and soft, velvety texture.

-Speaking of oyster mushrooms, there is also the regular brown oyster mushrooms which is a part of my list of 35 Brown Vegetables (+ Photos!).
-Go check it out if you’re interested! 🤎
+Speaking of oyster mushrooms, there is also the regular brown oyster mushrooms, which are a part of my list of 35 Brown Vegetables (+ Photos!) 🤎

 Taste and Texture: Pink oyster mushrooms have a mild and delicate flavor with a tender and slightly chewy texture when cooked.